coderanger/coderanger.net/content/posts/2011-01-16-select-for-update.md

 ---
-layout: post
-title: "Using SELECT FOR UPDATE in Django"
+title: Using SELECT FOR UPDATE in Django
 ---

 <blockquote><b>Update:</b> As of version 1.4<a href="https://docs.djangoproject.com/en/1.4/ref/models/querysets/#select-for-update">